 Villages along the Karnataka–Kerala border, including areas near Gundlupet, Chamarajanagar and Kollegal, have reportedly become hubs for the circulation of Kerala lottery tickets.
 Daily wage labourers and workers from the unorganised sector are among the most affected, drawn by the hope of quick money despite repeated warnings.

 Residents say the trade has quietly flourished over the years.
-“Daily wage earners, especially those involved in tender coconut vending and other informal jobs, spend their hard-earned money on these lotteries,” TNIE quoted Ramesh, a resident of Terakanambi village in Gundlupet taluk as saying.
+“Daily wage earners, especially those involved in tender coconut vending and other informal jobs, spend their hard-earned money on these lotteries,” TNIE quoted Ramesh, a resident of Terakanambi village in Gundlupet taluk, as saying.

 The depth of the problem is evident from recent arrests.
 A few days ago, a 48-year-old man in Terakanambi village of Gundlupet taluk was arrested for allegedly selling Kerala lottery tickets.
-This year, Chamarajanagar police arrested four persons in separate cases for selling banned lottery tickets.
+Last year, Chamarajanagar police arrested four persons in separate cases for selling banned lottery tickets.

 Those arrested are charged under Sections 4(1), 5 and 7 of the Karnataka Lottery and Prize Competitions Control and Tax Act, police said.
 Villagers said stricter surveillance and coordinated action across border districts are essential to curb the menace.